Report: Suspect in Fatal Shooting of Conservative Activist Killed by Police

-The man being investigated in the shooting death of a member of the conservative group Patriot Prayer, was killed Thursday night by police in Portland, according to a report from the New York Times.
+The man being investigated in the shooting death of a member of the conservative group Patriot Prayer was killed Thursday night by police near Seattle, according to a report from the New York Times.

 Michael Forest Reinoehl was encountered by a fugitive apprehension task force in Lacey, Washington, a city to the southwest of Seattle.